ndkv/gi-minor-python-course/README.md

-# GI Minor Python course
+# Mini Python course

-Dear GI Minor student,
+Dear "Big Questions in Data" student,

-Welcome to the Vrije Universiteit Python course.
+Welcome to this mini Python course.
 In this course we'll take a small dive into the Python programming language.
 We'll cover some **basic programming concepts** and briefly delve into **data acquisition** by using API's.

 From previous iterations we've distilled that learning the basics isn't the challenge (anymore) due to the abundance of open online courses and interactive online tutorials. **Rather, the question is: how do I craft useful scripts that solve real-world problems?**

 Hence, we'll show you how to **apply your knowledge** to the challenges you'd like to **address day-to-day activities**.
 Along the way, we'll show you how to solve common Python-related problems, give you tips-and-tricks about finding help and expanding Python's capabilities with external modules.

 This course is extremely hands-on: **we don't have slides or extensive lecture notes; we'll only show and execute Python code**.
-We think we can get away with this approach only because you'll have done the bulk of the learning by the time you join us on Monday morning.
+We think we can get away with this approach only because you'll have done the bulk of the learning by the time you join us on Tuesday class.

 Curious?
 Read on!